vitbogit/protobuf-graphql-converter/README.md

 # protobuf-graphql-converter

-`protobuf-graphql-converter` is a protoc plugin that generates graphql schema from Protocol Buffers schema
+`protobuf-graphql-converter` is a protoc plugin that generates GraphQL schema from Protocol Buffers schema.

 ## Current capability